zhemao/ez8/README.md

 3. Copy the "led\_example.hex" file to "processor/program.hex".
 4. Open the project file in Quartus, run the Assembler, then open the programmer and program the FPGA through the USB Blaster.
 5. The program should now be running.
-Flip a switch and it should flip the corresponding LED on and off.
+If switch 0 is off (down), the LEDs will sweep back and forth regularly.
+If switch 0 is on (up), the LEDs will advance when you press key 0.

 Detailed documentation is available in the "docs/" folder.